erickveil/erickveil.github.com/_posts/2023-06-23-Dependency-Injection-and-Hilt.md

 # Creating Our Own Hilt Modules

 To get the decoupling and testability benefits of Dependency Injection (DI) by injecting an instance of class A into class B, we'll follow a few steps.
-Assuming we're working in a Kotlin environment and wish to apply these principles perhaps within an Android context or any Kotlin-based application, here's a general approach:

 ### Step 1: Define Our Classes